-DTS CORE EDUCATIONAL VALUES
+DTS EDUCATIONAL VALUES

-Core values are deeply held commitments to beliefs or principles deemed vital in the formation of students for the proclamation of God's Word and the building up of the body of Christ worldwide.
-These values flow from the mission of the seminary and find fuller expression in the seminary's expanded statement of purpose.
+Educational values are deeply held commitments to beliefs or principles deemed vital in the formation of students for the proclamation of God's Word and the building up of the body of Christ worldwide.
+These values flow from the mission of the seminary, find fuller expression in the seminary's expanded statement of purpose, and manifest the core institutional values.
 They are reflected in the heritage, distinctives, services, and curricula of the seminary.
 During a student's time at DTS, these values lead to a vibrant community, meaningful interactions, and significant learning experiences in a manner consistent with the unique purposes of each academic program.

 The seminary's ultimate purpose is to glorify God through all its programs, services, and curricula.
-The following core educational values guide the seminary's pursuit of this goal:
+The following educational values guide the seminary's pursuit of this goal: